Tomorrow Woman: Powers and abilities

 Tomorrow Woman is an artificial life-form, an android with artificial skin and organs who possesses telepathic and telekinetic powers.
-She is programmed with false memories of a cover identity and so seems to initially believe that her powers are due to her being born a mutant with an advanced "four-lobed brain".
+She is programmed with false memories of a cover identity and so seems to initially believe that her powers are due to her being a mutant.

 Her telepathy allows her to read minds and project her thoughts.
 Her telepathy is focused enough to be able to forcibly free people from being mind-controlled by others without harming them in the process.
 She sometimes has trouble filtering out heightened emotions of people around her or even people she can perceive on television.
 Her telepathic defenses were strong and subtle enough that even when she became aware of her lethal programming, she was able to hide her true purpose from Martian Manhunter and Aquaman during a telepathic link.
 Her telekinetic blasts can stun a person without damaging them or increase in power so as to shatter steel and concrete.
 She can fly through telekinetic manipulation.
 The android Tomorrow Woman's secret weapon was an electromagnetic pulse device that could disrupt human brain activity, killing anyone within its blast radius.